-In November 2008, voters approved the Michigan Medical Marijuana Act, which gives patients with chronic conditions the right to use marijuana as a medication.
-Since then, courts and law enforcement have been very inconsistent in applying the act, leaving citizens unsure about whether they are allowed to possess medical marijuana or not.
+In November 2008, voters approved the Michigan Medical Marihuana Act, which gives patients with chronic conditions the right to use marijuana as a medication.
+Since then, courts and law enforcement have been very inconsistent in applying the act, leaving citizens unsure about whether they are allowed to possess medical marijuana.

-In fact, some sheriffs and prosecutors have made it a priority to arrest and prosecute people for marijuana possession even if they have a marijuana card and have done everything they can to comply with the law.
-At Amberg, Amberg & Williams, we vigorously defend clients who use marijuana as medicine but have found themselves charged with a crime.
+In fact, some sheriffs and prosecutors have made it a priority to arrest patients even if they have medical marijuana cards and have done everything they can to comply with the law.
+At Williams & Associates, we vigorously defend clients who use marijuana as medicine but have found themselves charged with a drug crime.

 Patients who do not have a primary caregiver are allowed to grow up to 12 marijuana plants for their own consumption, as long as they are kept in an enclosed and locked home or facility.
-However, law enforcement has been known to investigate people for these small growing operations and make an arrest for cultivation.
+However, law enforcement has been known to investigate people for these small growing operations and make arrests for cultivation.

 Get The Legal Help You Need

 Because this is such an evolving area of law, it is always best to consult with an attorney before using or growing medical marijuana.
-If you have been wrongfully charged already, seek out Amberg, Amberg & Williams immediately.
+If you have been wrongfully charged already, seek out Williams & Associates immediately.
 We will work hard to have the charges dismissed or at least reduced to a misdemeanor.

 Contact Us If You Are Facing Criminal Charges Involving Medical Marijuana

 If you have questions about your right to possess and use medical marijuana in Michigan, or if you have been charged with a marijuana crime, we are ready to talk with you.
-Please call 231-735-8575 or toll free 866-447-9209.
-You can also contact us online to schedule a free initial consultation.
+Please call us at [at or contact us online to schedule a free initial consultation.